Impact of instrument and data characteristics in the interferometric reconstruction of the 21 cm power spectrum: Methods

 is the unnormalised estimate of the $\alpha^\mathrm{th}$ bandpower, with $\bm{x}_1$ and $\bm{x}_2$ data vectors, and $\textbf{R}$ a weighting matrix.
 One can rewrite this equation as $\langle \hat{\bm{q}}\rangle = \mathbf{H}\bm{p}$ and identify with equation~\eqref{eq:def_W} to obtain

 Choosing $\bf M$ to be diagonal and $\textbf{R}\equiv\textbf{C}^{-1}$ will lead to the minimum variance estimator.
 Another option is to pick $\mathbf{M}=\mathbf{H}^{-1}$, such that $\langle \hat{\bm{p}}\rangle = \bm{p}$ and the window functions are the identity matrix.
 However, such a choice artificially inflates the associated error bars on the power spectrum.
 Finally, one can choose $\bf M$ to diagonalise the covariance of the estimator.
 In Sec.~\ref{sec:3_asym}, we will see how the normalisation matrix can be modified to obtain desired properties of the window functions such as asymmetry.
-Note that, in equation~\eqref{eq:WMH}, the matrix $\textbf{W}$ gives the mapping between a baseline-delay $(b, \tau)$ pair and a cosmological $(k_\perp, k_\parallel)$ pair.
-In this context, making the delay approximation is equivalent to identifying the two instrumental and cosmological spaces.
+Note that, in equation~\eqref{eq:def_W}, the matrix $\textbf{W}$ gives the mapping between a baseline-delay $(b, \tau)$ pair and a cosmological $(k_\perp, k_\parallel)$ pair.
+The simplest form of $\textbf{W}$ is a one-to-one mapping of $b$ to $k_\perp$ and $\tau$ to $k_\parallel$, which is equivalent to making the delay approximation.